*BEEP* *BEEP* *CROON* *BEEP* *BEEP* *CROON* *CROON* *CROON* *CROON*

 Best song: If There Is Something

-Anyway, the topic at immediate hand is the first side, which kicks off with sounds of party conversation for half a minute before a simple piano line abruptly breaks in and leads the band into Re-make/Re-model, which starts off seemingly kind like a slightly generic rocker but soon brings in all sorts of cool guitar and synth and saxaphone noises.
+Anyway, the topic at immediate hand is the first side, which kicks off with sounds of party conversation for half a minute before a simple piano line abruptly breaks in and leads the band into "Re-make/Re-model," which starts off seemingly kind like a slightly generic rocker but soon brings in all sorts of cool guitar and synth and saxophone noises.
 Ferry manages to predict David Byrne half a decade in advance with his "Talk talk talk talk talk myself to death" line, the band works in the "give every member a brief moment to play alone" cliche in the most interesting way possible (*BZZZZZZEEEEEEEAAOOOOOOOOOOOTTTT*), and oh man those wild guitar and sax wailings over the 4/4 rhythm section are interesting.
-And they follow it with something almost completely different, Ladytron, which has one of the best icy-cold atmospheres I've heard in forever (best synth+oboe combination ever), and which has Ferry alternating an amazingly sad (and untrivial) verse melody with a slightly upbeat chorus that doesn't sound at all out-of-place in context.
+And they follow it with something almost completely different, "Ladytron," which has one of the best icy-cold atmospheres I've heard in forever (best synth+oboe combination ever), and which has Ferry alternating an amazingly sad (and untrivial) verse melody with a slightly upbeat chorus that doesn't sound at all out-of-place in context.

-And then there's If There is Something, which may very well be the most densely packed and varied 6-minute song in my whole collection.
+And then there's "If There is Something," which may very well be the most densely packed and varied 6-minute song in my whole collection.
 First, you think it's gonna be an upbeat country pop ballad ... then you think it's gonna be a downbeat country ballad ... then it morphs into this UNBELIEVABLY dark, moody thing with an incredible Ferry delivery about "growing potatoes by the scooooore" with this cold, stately atmosphere and a never-changing deathly drum beat and the moody sax solo to end all moody sax solos.
 And oh man, that has got to be one of the most perfect distant, echoey piano sounds imaginable.
 And it ends with Ferry coming back and wailing as only he can, the perfect crowning touch.

-It's kinda hard to follow something like that, but the band does a decent job of it on the rest of the first side, both in the bizarre/straightforward Virginia Plain (which apparently wasn't on the album originally, but instead was a single) and in the murky 2.H.B, with a cool moody verse melody, a great electric piano and some nice sax atmosphere.
-Unfortunately, though, the album goes off a cliff right about when The Bob (Medley) pops in.
-They're obviously trying to make a sort of counterpoint to If There is Something, but the intermittent singing is so ugly and the atmosphere so unattractive and the instrumental parts so boring that I can't like it much at all.
+It's kinda hard to follow something like that, but the band does a decent job of it on the rest of the first side, both in the bizarre/straightforward "Virginia Plain" (which apparently wasn't on the album originally, but instead was a single) and in the murky "2.H.B," with a cool moody verse melody, a great electric piano and some nice sax atmosphere.
+Unfortunately, though, the album goes off a cliff right about when "The Bob (Medley)" pops in.
+They're obviously trying to make a sort of counterpoint to "If There is Something," but the intermittent singing is so ugly and the atmosphere so unattractive and the instrumental parts so boring that I can't like it much at all.

 And the rest?
 Meh.
-Chance Meeting and Sea Breezes are moody, yes, but the first side had moods and tunes, whereas these songs just kinda sit there and refuse to grab me.
-Would You Believe? is a little nicer, as it's kinda warm and inviting (when it's not trying to break into their futuristic 50's-rock shtick, which would be done to perfection on Editions of You but is only sorta done well here, to my ears), and the closing Bitters End is too cute and inoffensive to be a source of scorn, but still, they don't really do much to redeem the last 20 minutes.
+"Chance Meeting" and "Sea Breezes" are moody, yes, but the first side had moods and tunes, whereas these songs just kinda sit there and refuse to grab me.
+"Would You Believe?" is a little nicer, as it's kinda warm and inviting (when it's not trying to break into their futuristic 50's-rock shtick, which would be done to perfection on "Editions of You" but is only sorta done well here, to my ears), and the closing "Bitters End" is too cute and inoffensive to be a source of scorn, but still, they don't really do much to redeem the last 20 minutes.

 Best song: Editions Of You

 Besides, this is the album that has my absolute favorite Roxy Music song in the world, the one that first really grabbed me.
-Granted, this is partially because of my fond memories of hearing this the first time, listening to it in a car with Rich Bunnell, Mike DeFabio and Mike Pap Rocki during a dark driving rainstorm and watching Mike D put on the greatest "air-knob-twiddling" performance ever during Eno's synth noisefest in the middle.
-But even beyond that, this thing rocks like nobody's business; along with Eno's own King's Lead Hat, this is the greatest example I can imagine of futuristic sci-fi 50's piano boogie, with wailing knob-twiddling and guitar and sax madness over a relentlessly pounding beat prefaced with an awesome electric piano line.
+Granted, this is partially because of my fond memories of hearing "Editions of You" the first time, listening to it in a car with Rich Bunnell, Mike DeFabio and Mike Pap Rocki during a dark driving rainstorm and watching Mike D put on the greatest "air-knob-twiddling" performance ever during Eno's synth noisefest in the middle.
+But even beyond that, this thing rocks like nobody's business; along with Eno's own "King's Lead Hat," this is the greatest example I can imagine of futuristic sci-fi 50's piano boogie, with wailing knob-twiddling and guitar and sax madness over a relentlessly pounding beat prefaced with an awesome electric piano line.
 And Ferry?
 "And as I was drifting past the Lorelei, I heard the slinky sirens wail, *WHOOO*" "Learn from your mistakes is my only advice, and stay cool is still the main rule.
 Don't play yourself for a fool; too much cheesecake too soon; old money's better than new; no mention in the latest Tribune; and don't let this happen to you."
 MAN.

-I'm also thoroughly in love with the opening Do the Strand, which features an awesome creepy nagging piano line and Ferry growling out some lyrics about the new dance, the "strrrrrrrraaaand."
-This song is also notable for, except for EofU, being the only start-to-finish uptempo song in a sea of dark atmospheric numbers.
-Beauty Queen is a nice eerie number that would actually bore me were it not for Ferry's terrific delivery and the echoey processed-guitar sound that pop up in the background from time to time, Strictly Confidential is more dark atmosphere saved by Ferry, Grey Lagoons is dancey but not that enjoyable, and the closing title track is just strange.
+I'm also thoroughly in love with the opening "Do the Strand," which features an awesome creepy nagging piano line and Ferry growling out some lyrics about the new dance, the "strrrrrrrraaaand."
+This song is also notable for, except for "EofU," being the only start-to-finish uptempo song in a sea of dark atmospheric numbers.
+"Beauty Queen" is a nice eerie number that would actually bore me were it not for Ferry's terrific delivery and the echoey processed-guitar sound that pop up in the background from time to time, "Strictly Confidential" is more dark atmosphere saved by Ferry, "Grey Lagoons" is dancey but not that enjoyable, and the closing title track is just strange.
 It's this fascinatingly bizarre mix of Ferry vocals coming and going and weird chanting voices far in the back and weird synth noises and piano notes bouncing around and holy cow is it interesting.

-That leaves us with In Every Dream Home a Heartache.
+That leaves us with "In Every Dream Home a Heartache."
 It's amazing to me, really, that Ferry and Eno are able to make this thing sound so dreary and stately and dark, and make it seem at first that I'm about to take in something very deep, what with the serious "atmosphere," and then *keep* this atmosphere going even as Ferry keeps rambling and you start to realize with horror just where he's going with this.
 Man, any band that can make a song about *this* (and if you don't know what it is, I'm going to make you look it up) so majestic right up to the moment where the music stops and Ferry goes "...but you blew my mind" is alright by me.
 And dig the "majestic" guitar soloing in the coda!

 Man, this album is great.
 It might seem like I brushed over a good chunk of the album a little too casually, and thus perhaps don't care for it, but that's not really true; it's just that I kinda see those songs as "tablesetters" for the main reasons to buy this.
 And believe me, you should buy this if you have any interest in Roxy and/or Eno (who would leave right after this album).